 - If a slide doesn’t feel right, it probably isn’t.
 If you’re tripping over a slide, and it just doesn’t sound right, get rid of it — either drop it, or combine it with something else.
 So long as you have enough time before you have to talk, don’t be afraid to do major surgery.
 Slides that sound wrong, probably are wrong.

 - Consider going through your deck and asking yourself this question: “If I was forced at gunpoint to delete three slides, which ones would I delete?”
 Then ask yourself why, and I either actually delete those slides or rework them.
+Be prepared to kill your darlings.
+I know you love that joke, but if it doesn’t fit, get rid of it.

 - If you’re using notes, don’t write them as if you’re going to read them verbatim.
 Write bullet points that will just jar your memory of the points you need to cover.